Lea Michele: Influences

-One of the most significant influential figures in Michele's life is Barbra Streisand whom she cites as her "role model".
-Her mother Edith would play her films when she was a child.
+One of the most significant influential figures in Michele's life is Barbra Streisand whom she cites as being her "role model".
+Michele's mother Edith played her films for her when she was a child.
 Michele dedicated a chapter in her book Brunette Ambition to Streisand, noting that it is important for people to have someone to look up to.
 Michele wrote, "I really love her, she's always been such a role model to me.
 She's someone who has built her career on focusing on what makes her unique and what makes her special."
 An actress who influenced Michele was Natalie Wood.
-Michele said that she would watch West Side Story as a child and want to play the role of Maria.
+Michele said that she watched West Side Story as a child wanting to play the role of Maria.

 Actress and singer Audra McDonald has also been an influence on Michele.
-She told The Fresno Bee, "Audra is probably the best singer in the world – up there with Barbra.
+Michele told The Fresno Bee, "Audra is probably the best singer in the world–up there with Barbra.
 I don't think she has any idea what an influence she had on me.
 I would say 80% of my singing knowledge came from Audra...
 How to warm up.
 How to breathe.
 How to take care of my voice.
 All of my beliefs are because Audra instilled them in me."
 Recording artist Alanis Morissette has been an inspiration throughout Michele's career.
-Morissette's album Jagged Little Pill was the first album Michele purchased, and in a 2014 interview has said she still owns.
+Morissette's album Jagged Little Pill was the first album Michele purchased, and in a 2014 interview Michele said she still owns it.
 She said, "I love Alanis Morissette...
 All of her songs are lyrically so beautiful and vocally she's so strong."
-Celine Dion has also influenced her as a singer.
+Celine Dion has also influenced Michele as a singer.

 Voice

 Michele possesses a soprano vocal range.
-As of 2013, her voice reportedly spans 2.7 octaves and one semitone.
-Michele's vocals have been repeatedly praised.
-However, Christopher Weingarten of Rolling Stone critiqued that Michele's voice is "a little too perfect" for pop music charts.
-The Boston Globe stated that her voice is a "mighty soprano" and that Michele's vocals are most comfortable when she "straddles the line between Katy Perry and Celine Dion."
-Hanh Nguyen wrote of Michele's voice on the Glee Live!
+As of 2013, her voice reportedly spans approximately 3 octaves.
+Her vocals have been lauded, however, Christopher Weingarten of Rolling Stone felt that Michele's voice is "a little too perfect" for pop music charts.
+The Boston Globe said that her voice is a "mighty soprano" and her vocals are most comfortable when she "straddles the line between Katy Perry and Celine Dion."
+Hanh Nguyen wrote on Zap2it about Michele's voice on the Glee Live!
 In Concert! tour, "One can truly hear the quality of the live vocals, which in the case of Lea Michele is the real deal.
 She sounds even better than on the show...
-Her "Don't Rain On My Parade" live is an amazing and thrilling treat."
-Billboard called her live performance of "Love Is Alive" on The Late Late Show with James Corden an "emotional performance [that] showcased Michele's strong vocal ability."
+Her "Don't Rain on My Parade" live is an amazing and thrilling treat."
+Billboard said that her live performance of "Love Is Alive" on The Late Late Show with James Corden "emotional performance showcased Michele's strong vocal ability."